 - Physical Distancing.
 Create a plan that promotes physical distancing of at least 6 feet.
-The plan should include, or at least consider, the following: - o Indoor, closed, or confined County facilities, office spaces, or vehicles. - The number of people allowed in an indoor, closed or confined space should be limited to the lesser of: 1) 25% (pre-COVID) capacity; 2) 1 person per 30 square feet of usable space; or 3) 150 total people in the enclosed area at a time, including staff. - All shared rooms must have a room capacity sign posted, including: elevators; conference rooms; and shared spaces, such as lunchrooms, breakrooms, and bathrooms. - Staggered use of shared spaces. - o Control access to and circulation within County facilities. - Evaluate the flow of customers to increase space between and avoid contact with each other and County staff (i.e., entry way queues/lines, one-way aisles, wider aisles, necessary waiting areas). - Use lines on floor or ground and arrange furniture to increase awareness of space distance. - Control vendor/contractor access.
+The plan should include, or at least consider, the following: - o Indoor, closed, or confined County facilities, office spaces, or vehicles. - The number of people allowed in an indoor, closed or confined space should be limited to the lesser of: 1) 25% (pre-COVID) capacity; 2) 1 person per 30 square feet of usable space; 10 or 3) 10 people in the enclosed area at a time in addition to any employees or contractors required to operate. - All shared rooms must have a room capacity sign8 posted, including: elevators; conference rooms; and shared spaces, such as lunchrooms, breakrooms, and bathrooms. - o Staggered use of shared spaces. - o Control access to and circulation within County facilities. - Evaluate the flow of customers to increase space between and avoid contact with each other and County staff (i.e., entry way queues/lines, one-way aisles, wider aisles, necessary waiting areas). - Use lines on floor or ground and arrange furniture to increase awareness of space distance. - Control vendor/contractor access.
 Verify they have a pandemic preparedness plan and are complying.
 (See Contracting Procedures Admin.
-Order 20-11). - Eliminate "back door" entrances and evaluate access at loading docks. - O Workstations should be set up with at least 6 feet of distance between people; whenever possible, workstations without a barrier between employees (e.g., cubicles) should be configured so employees do not directly face each other. - If physical distancing between workstations is not possible, install barriers or partitions at least 5' high between stations in use (e.g. consider in combination with staggered work shifts). - Whenever possible, employees should have a designated work station to minimize the number of people sharing space. - o Breakrooms, kitchen seating areas, or other sitting areas (not including necessary waiting areas) may be used with the following protocols: - Encourage employees to spend break or mealtimes outdoors or at their workspaces. - Post signs to remind employees about risk mitigating protocols. (see Appropriate Signage section below). - o Reduce occupancy of the break room to ensure no more than 50% occupancy or 1 person per 30 square feet at any time.
+Order 20-11). - Eliminate "back door" entrances and evaluate access at loading docks. - Workstations should be set up with at least 6 feet of distance between people; whenever possible, workstations without a barrier between employees (e.g., cubicles) should be configured so employees do not directly face each other. - If physical distancing between workstations is not possible, install barriers or partitions at least 5' high between stations in use (e.g. consider in combination with staggered work shifts). - Whenever possible, employees should have a designated work station to minimize the number of people sharing space. - O Breakrooms, kitchen seating areas, or other sitting areas (not including necessary waiting areas) may be used with the following protocols: - Encourage employees to spend break or mealtimes outdoors or at their workspaces. - Post signs to remind employees about risk mitigating protocols. (see Appropriate Signage section below).

-&lt;sup>10 "Usable space" means the space that can and will be used by people.
+10 "Usable space" means the space that can and will be used by people.
 For example, if only half of a room will be used for a meeting or event, then the square footage should be for the half of the room that will be used.
 Furthermore, if there are large fixtures in a room that prohibit people from using the space (e.g., a large table), then that space should be excluded from the square footage calculation because it is not usable.